tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     to implement scalar variables and arrays, respectively.
   - The arguments of the task function are mapped to I/O ports.
 Input ports for scalar arguments are connected to registers and ports for arrays and streams are connected to streaming buffers.
+The directions of the ports are inferred from the read/write operations on the streaming buffers defined in the body of the function.

 * Vitis HLS supports both *blocking* and *non-blocking* read and write semantics for accessing the connected streaming buffers in a